box-ml/iris-classification-logistic-regression/README.md

 Set the right variable names and test with a few of input examples to confirm that the predictions are correct.

-The code snippet provided in the *cURL* and *Python* tabs is ready to use.
+The code snippet provided in the *cURL* and *Python* tabs is ready-to-use.
 You can copy and test it from your terminal.
 You should see the predictions coming from your model that is now live in [box.ml](https://box.ml/login).

 ![Box.ml predicting](img/code.png)

-You can use the code in the HTML tab to show a prediction box in your website or blog like shown in the image below:
+You can use the code in the HTML tab to show a prediction box in your website or blog like shown in the image below.
+Your readers will be able to enter the values and make predictions by themselves.

 ![Box.ml predicting widget](img/blog.png)

-Your readers will be able to enter the values and make predictions by themselves.

-Lastly, from the Excel tab, you can download an Excel file ready to use:
+Lastly, from the Excel tab, you can download an Excel file ready-to-use:

 ![Box.ml predicting from Excel](img/excel.png)

 # How it works
-Everytime you drop a trained model in [box.ml](https://box.ml/login) you receive:
+Every time you drop a trained model in [box.ml](https://box.ml/login) you receive:
 - A Unique Identifier for your model
 - A Client Id and a Client Secret